This article was updated on Aug. 29, 2018.

 A common perception is that small businesses, due to their increased business agility, are able to more quickly react to an accelerating economy.
-According to the August ADP National Employment Report® and the second quarter ADP Workforce Vitality Index®, that perception of small organizations is true, as they regularly outpace large businesses in overall job creation, with few month-to-month exceptions.
-While some of this growth might be due to several increases in state minimum wages, it more broadly corresponds to a trend toward higher wages for small business employees, which Bloomberg recently noted.
+While some of this growth might be due to several increases in state minimum wages, it more broadly corresponds to a trend toward higher wages for small business employees, which a 2018 NFIB Small Business Jobs Report noted.

 What can larger organizations, who have traditional HR resources at their disposal, learn from these agile small businesses?